Non-Standard Interactions and Prospects for Studying Standard Parameter Degeneracies in DUNE and T2HKK: Introduction

-Previously, the authors of ref.\cite{pd1} have explored the $CP$ violation in the leptonic sector due to standard and non-standard interactions and studied parameter degeneracies in neutrino oscillations.
-In ref.\cite{pd2}, the degeneracies in LBNE from non-standard interactions has been studied and in ref.\cite{goswami1}, the authors have studied the impact of various parameter degeneracies introduced by non-zero NSI and the $CP$ precision of DUNE.
-The authors of refs.\cite{mehta} and \cite{goswami2} have explored the effects of NSI on $CP$ violation sensitivity and hierarchy sensitivity at DUNE, respectively.
+Previously, the authors of ref.\cite{pd1} have explored the possibility to disentangle the $CP$ violating effects due to standard and non-standard contributions under the assumption that only one NSI parameter $\epsilon_{e\mu}$ or $\epsilon_{e\tau}$ is present.
+In ref.\cite{pd2}, the parameter degeneracies in LBNE originating from non-standard interactions have been studied and ref.\cite{danny} has focused on NSI at DUNE, T2HK and T2HKK and has concluded that overall DUNE has the best sensitivity to the magnitude of the NSI parameters, while T2HKK has the best $CP$ violation sensitivity with or without NSI.
+Furthermore, in ref.\cite{goswami1}, the authors have studied the impact of non-zero NSI on the $CP$ precision of DUNE.
+The authors of refs.\cite{mehta1,mehta2} and \cite{goswami2} have explored the effects of NSI on $CP$ violation sensitivity and hierarchy sensitivity at DUNE, respectively.
 In ref.\cite{pd3} the authors have studied the sensitivity to mass hierarchy, the octant of $\theta_{23}$ and $CP$ phase $\delta$ in the future long baseline experiments T2HK and DUNE assuming standard interactions(SI) only.

-In the present work, we have focused on (i) resolving the SI degeneracies viz. hierarchy degeneracy and octant degeneracy in presence of discovery potential of NSI and (ii) resolving the degeneracy between standard and non-standard $CP$-phase, with DUNE and T2HKK experiments.
+In general, earlier studies on standard parameters degeneracies with SI or matter NSI have mostly focused on DUNE\cite{mehta1,mehta2,goswami2,sk}.
+Motivated by the long baseline of T2HKK experiment, it is imperative to study physics potential of T2HKK and DUNE+T2HKK, in resolving standard parameter degeneracies in presence of NSI.
+In the present work, we have investigated prospects for lifting mass hierarchy degeneracy(sign degeneracy), $\theta_{23}$-octant degeneracy and $CP$-phase degeneracy in DUNE, T2HKK and DUNE+T2HKK with matter NSIs.